mitulp660/Project2/readme.md

 1. Write a feature test to check if the register return a 200 status code => Done.

-2. Write a feature test to check if the login pages return a 200 status code.
+2. Write a feature test to check if the login pages return a 200 status code => Done.

-3. Write a feature test to check if your about page returns a 200 status code.
+3. Write a feature test to check if your about page returns a 200 status code => Done.

-4. Write a feature test to check if your contact page returns a 200 status code.
+4. Write a feature test to check if your contact page returns a 200 status code => Done.

 5. Create a unit test to insert a user into the users table.